minagawah/face-detection-sample/README.md

 ## 1. About

 Playing with [Face Detection API](https://www.chromestatus.com/feature/4757990523535360).
-While it's still a developmental feature on Chrome browser,
+While it's still in a development stage for Chrome browser,
 for a front-end developer, doesn't it excite you at all?

 Also, this is an attempt to use
 [React Hooks](https://reactjs.org/docs/hooks-intro.html)
 (or what provided in [streamich/react-use](https://github.com/streamich/react-use)).
-As a fanatic React lover, what has always been troubling me,
+As a fanatic React lover, what has always been troubling me
 ***was the way React states in my projects
 always turn out showing chaotic tendencies
 when it comes to managing actual files in the projects.***